 Yu Jung and the death row inmate do not open up to each other immediately.
 Yu-Jung comes from a family of wealth and is now a professor at a university.
 Yet, she has never known happiness since the age of 15.
 The inmate that she meets, named Yun-Soo, has had an even more traumatic childhood experience.
 He was abandoned by his parents at an early age and has had to live on the streets while caring for a younger brother.
-Eventually Yun-Soo ends up involved in the criminal world and gets convicted for murder.
-With their disparate backgrounds, Yu-Jung and Yun Soo are still able to connect with each other, because both people know grief like few others could possibly know.
+Eventually, Yun Soo ends up involved in the criminal world and gets convicted of murder.
+With their disparate backgrounds, Yu Jung and Yun Soo are still able to connect with each other, because both people know grief like few others could possibly know.
 As they both regain the will to live through their weekly meetings, they must now deal with their feelings for each other and come to grips with the short amount of time they have together.

 Cast & Credits

 The story is about forgiveness and understanding.
 The two characters meet under unique circumstances and initially don't seem to get along.
 Yet, there's something each of them holds that can help the other.
 The lead female is a psychology major and the male lead is a criminal.
 Of course, she can help him in the obvious way: make him reflect on his mistakes and change his ways to lead a new life.
 But that would make for a simple and plot, so there's something more...
 There's something he doesn't know he can help her with until she shares her story.
 The misunderstandings they have of each other clear up and he wants to do whatever he can to help her as well.
 The way each character develops is what keeps you watching.

 The acting is great!
 The cast members each do an excellent job portraying their characters - esp Dong Won and Na Young.
 They will have you bawling by the end of it but you will love it - especially if you like tear-jerkers.